melody-N07/agent-guides-aidc/README.md

 If you're contributing a new agent guide, please follow the template structure:

-1. Create a new folder with a descriptive, kebab-case name (e.g., `customer-support-agent`)
+1. Create a new folder with a descriptive, kebab-case name (e.g., `ai-discovery-cards-agent`)
 2. Include all required files:
    - `README.md` - Agent overview and setup instructions
    - `system-instructions.md` - Complete system prompt